mariochampion/liquibase/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 **Description**

-A clear and concise description of what the issue being addressed is.
+A clear and concise description of the issue being addressed and resolved.

 <ins>Note: Please take a moment to redact all private information.</ins>